• Menu

 By Plane

 Merida is the closest airport, 91km away.
-Alternatives are flying into Cancun or Mexico City with bus connections.
+Other alternatives are flying into Cancun or Mexico City, which have bus connections.

 Find the cheapest flights with Skyscanner.